dumbo25/dumbo25.github.io/README.md

   * You should see something like:
    * Your site is published at https://dumbo25.github.io/
   * Select a theme.
 I chose Architect
-* Create a bew file called index.html
+* Create a new file called index.html
-*
+* Wait a few minutes between commits to see the changes